TablePress/TablePress/readme.txt

 **Heavily Improved Frontend Table Rendering**

-* CSS style files are only loaded if they are needed, to drastically improve the loading speed!
+* When using a block theme on the site, CSS style files are only loaded if they are needed, to drastically improve the loading speed!
 * You can how have table headers with more than one row and with connected cells!
 * Tables are more accessible for visitors with disabilities or that use assistive technologies and easier to use with keyboard navigation!
 * Improved search for site visitors, like support of ! for negation as well as accents and diacritics.